insect-biome-atlas/paper-data/data/figshare/CO1_ASV_data/version3/README.txt

 oxidase subunit I (COI) gene from Malaise trap samples (lysates, homogenates and preservative ethanol) and soil and litter samples.
 It includes ASV sequences and abundance information (number of reads) as well as metadata files that are needed to interpret and analyse the data further.
 Future versions of the dataset will include additional data.
 NB!
-All ASV files include ASVs that represent biological and artificial spike-ins.
+All ASV files include ASVs that represent biological and synthetic spike-ins.

 ## Methods

 Samples were sequenced using Illumina technology.
 Raw data are available at the European Nucleotide Archive (ENA) under project PRJEB61109.
-The raw sequence data was preprocessed using a Snakemake workflow available at https://github.com/biodiversitydata-se/amplicon-multi-cutadapt.
-Preprocessed reads were used as input to the AmpliSeq Nextflow (v.2.1.0) (https://github.com/nf-core/ampliseq) pipeline to generate ASVs.
+The raw sequence data was preprocessed using a [Snakemake workflow](https://github.com/biodiversitydata-se/amplicon-multi-cutadapt).
+Preprocessed reads were then used as input to the [AmpliSeq](https://github.com/nf-core/ampliseq) Nextflow (v.2.1.0) pipeline to generate ASVs.

 ## Available data

 Three types of files are included: ASV files, metadata files and other complementary data files.
 Files marked 'SE' contain data from Sweden while those marked 'MG' contain data from Madagascar.